akehrer/Motome/README.md

 opened in whatever application your operating system has assigned to that file type.

 Motome stores a copy of any files you attach to a note in the `/media` folder inside your note directory.

+## HTML Export
+Right-clicking on the Preview pane will bring up the option to export the current HTML data.
+The .html file is stored in a folder with the note's title in the `/html` folder inside the note directory and any stylesheets or media files are copied over so styles and links work.
+This folder can then be moved or deleted as needed since it is not needed by Motome for the Preview display.

 ## A note on the Motome text files